aimms/function-reference/data-management/case-management/casecommandsave.rst

 listed under
 ``Project - Data manager - Using disk files and folders - Data menu overrides``).
-If there is no active case yet, this procedure behaves the same as ``CaseCommandSaveAs``.
+If there is no active case yet, this procedure behaves the same as :aimms:func:`CaseCommandSaveAs`.
 Otherwise, the active data is saved to the active case file.

 .. code-block:: aimms